dmnkfr/pizza_sales/README.md

-# pizza_sales
+# Pizza Sales
-Case study for Annalect
+A case study for Annalect/BMG